NYUDataBootcamp/Book/pandas-intro.md

 # Pandas 1: Introduction

 ---
-**Overview.**  We introduce the Python package `pandas`. `pandas` is the Python package devoted to data management.
-In this chapter, we cover how to create a `DataFrame` and discuss some of its properties and methods.
+**Overview.**  We introduce the Python package pandas and its core type the DataFrame. pandas is the Python package devoted to data management.
+In this chapter, we cover how to create a DataFrame and discuss some of its properties and methods.

-**Python tools.**  Pandas, DataFrame, Series
+**Python tools.**  pandas, DataFrame, Series

 **Buzzwords.**  DataFrame, Series